How to find cheap business and first class flights

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-To give you a rough idea, we used Skyscanner to see how much it would cost for a return flight with British Airways (BA).
-These prices are correct as of 28 August and will change.
+To give you a rough idea, we researched how much it would cost for a return flight with British Airways (BA).
+These prices are correct as of March 20 and are likely to change.

 There can also be a large discrepancy in the cost of flights, depending on the airline.

-Here's how to find cheaper business and first-class flights.
+Here's our guide on how to find cheaper business and first class flights.

 Use air miles